 Ready to Unleash the Power of Your Shared Inbox?

-However, keeping your inbox organized and clutter-free isn’t an impossible goal.
-By leveraging shared inbox features such as ticket prioritization, internal notes, canned responses, intelligent reports, etc. you can make your agents join forces to offer delightful experiences.
+However, learning how to manage a shared inbox and keeping your emails organized and clutter-free isn’t an impossible goal.
+By following shared inbox best practices such as ticket prioritization, internal notes, canned responses, intelligent reports, etc. you can make your agents join forces to offer delightful experiences.

 So, if you’re running a business and wondering if having a shared inbox will make your life easier, the answer is a Big Yes!
 But you still don’t have to take our word for it.
 You can try ProProfs Help Desk absolutely free for the first 15 days and witness the true power of a shared inbox.